1Crazymoney/flash-mintable-tokens/README.md

 The Exchange contract is on mainnet here: [0x5d84fC93A6a8161873a315C233Fbd79A88280079](https://etherscan.io/address/0x5d84fc93a6a8161873a315c233fbd79a88280079/advanced#code)

 To get you started in your bug hunt, you can find an "ExampleExchangeThief" contract in this repo.
 It has the boilerplate contract you would need to steal from the Exchange during a flash-mint -- if you think that's possible.

+UPDATE: Due to a lack of attempts to steal it, I've removed the ETH bug bounty from the exchange contracts and put them towards other projects.
+If you are convinced that you could steal ETH from the exchange contract and want to give it a shot, then open an issue and let me know.
+I'll throw some money back in there for you to try to steal.